DevExpress-Examples/asp-net-web-forms-grid-implement-filter-row-template/Readme.md

     </dx:ASPxGridView>
     ```

-2. Specify a column's [FilterTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewColumn.FilterTemplate) property, add the [ASPxGridLookup](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridLookup) control to the template, populate the editor with columns, and bind it to a data source.
+2. Specify a column's [FilterTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewColumn.FilterTemplate) property, add an [ASPxGridLookup](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridLookup) editor to the template, populate the editor with columns, and bind it to a data source.

     ```aspx
     <dx:GridViewDataTextColumn FieldName="CategoryName">